saaamar/abtest-framework/presentation_slides.md

 ## Slide 18 – Summary

 **The Problem:**
-- Off-the-shelf A/B packages didn't meet our practical workflow requirements
+- Multiple A/B testing packages (scipy, owl, abexp) each with different APIs
-- Risk of inconsistent analysis across experiments
+- Teams implementing experiments inconsistently
-- No reliable solution for custom metrics and mixed granularities
+- Risk: Same experiment analyzed differently by different people
+- Need: Production-ready standard that works regardless of underlying package

 **The Process:**
 - Verification-first: Created 8 scenarios with ground truth
-- Evaluated 3 approaches systematically
+- Evaluated existing packages systematically
-- Made data-driven decision to build on scipy+pandas
+- Made data-driven decision: **standardize, don't reinvent**

 **The Solution:**
-- Modular framework with clean separation of concerns
+- **Internal standardization layer** with pluggable backends
+- Consistent interface for teams (hides package differences)
+- Currently uses owl; can switch to scipy, abexp, or others without breaking user code
 - 100% verified against ground truth on all scenarios
-- Reduces boilerplate while maintaining statistical correctness

 **The Outcome:**
-- More reliable, reproducible, and consistent A/B analysis
+- ✅ **One way** to run experiments across the company
+- ✅ **Consistent analysis** regardless of who runs it
+- ✅ **Easy to maintain:** fix once, benefits everywhere
+- ✅ **Future-proof:** swap statistical packages without rewriting experiments
-- Automated regression tests prevent future bugs
+- ✅ **Production-ready:** automated quality checks, validation, regression tests
-- Clear path for extending to new scenarios
-- Production-ready with confidence from comprehensive verification

-**Key Takeaway:** Verification isn't overhead—it's the foundation that enabled confident, rapid development.
+**Key Takeaway:** We're not building a new A/B testing package—we're standardizing how we use existing ones for production reliability.